phil-martin-research/phil-martin-research.github.io/my team.md

 #### Niamh Tapper
 ![Tiffany](assets/img/Niamh_300_circle.png)

-Niamh is a masters student at Imperial College and is working on a meta-analysis looking at the impacts of fires on dung beetles.
+Niamh is a masters student at Imperial College London who is particularly interested in the impacts of climate change and other anthropogenic disturbances on tropical ecosystems.
+She is currently working on a meta-analysis looking at the impacts of fires on dung beetles.

 ## Former team members